-While Ab and amyloid are generally considered to be the proximal cause of AD pathology, downstream targets such as tau, inflammation-related targets, and growth factors may eventually be useful approaches in the treatment of AD and are being explored.
+While Ab and amyloid are generally considered to be the proximal cause of AD pathology, and alternative hypotheses to the amyloid hypothesis propose that amyloid accumulation is a consequence of other processes such as infection and that other pathogens lead to amyloid accumulation, downstream targets such as tau, inflammation-related targets, and growth factors may eventually be useful approaches in the treatment of AD and are being explored.
 Some of these treatment modalities have made nonclinical and early stage clinical progress, although these efforts are still significantly less advanced than those approaches targeting Ab or amyloid plaques.